perfah/Rustland-old/README.md

 # Rustland
 A tiling window manager and Wayland compositor written in Rust with the aim of flexibility and powerful configuration.
-Rustland is currently in the alpha stage so much of the development is yet to come.
+Rustland is currently in the alpha stage so it will probably not fit your needs just yet.

 ### Currently implemented features
 * Automatic window tiling
 * Workspaces

 ### Features yet to come
+* Command line application "rlctl" for interacting
+* Possibility for interacting with the WM using TCP
 * Configuration
 * Modularity - some way of creating plugins